 Dr. Robert Hennigs

 Dr. Robert Hennigs has been managing director and partner at Finatem since 2004.
 Previously, as Managing Director of DZ Equity Partner and GZ Capital Partner, he was responsible for managing portfolio companies and investing in private equity funds.
 He began his career with BHF Bank Corporate Finance at the private equity subsidiary responsible for SME transactions.
+Since June 2019 Robert is Member of the Board of the German Private Equity and Venture Capital Association (BVK).

 Eric Jungblut has been Investment Director and Partner at Finatem since 2001.
 Prior to that, he worked in structured finance at Dresdner Kleinwort Wasserstein.